Mbazie-Kone/MyShop/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 You can:
 - ⭐ Star this repository
 - 📥 Open an issue
 - 🛠 Submit a pull request